todogroup/ospology/ospo-book/content/en/02-chapter.md

 - **Acts as a Gatekeeper:** OSPOs can help enforce open source policies and strengthen open source governance.
 This can help organizations to ensure compliance and mitigate open source security risks.

 ![ospo-support](https://github.com/todogroup/ospology/assets/43671777/f96cd4a1-0315-4a0e-8de3-2da59378a57b)

+#### Tips on how to get started with an OSPO

+The [business value of the OSPO report](https://www.linuxfoundation.org/research/business-value-of-ospo) explains some of the reasons shared by open source leaders across different industries and organization sizes.

+- Building standardized processes around open source
+- Learning how to approach the open source community
+- Embracing the Sustainability of open source Projects
+- Managing compliance
+- Expanding access to open knowledge
+- Improving development velocity
+- Mitigating security risks

 ### Interlude